AcutusLabs/translo-cli/README.md

 - `translationPath`: The path to the folder containing the translation files.
 - `languages`: An array of languages to generate translations for.
-- `fixedWords`: An object containing words that should not be translated.
+- `fixedWords`: An object containing words that should use specific translations instead of being translated by AI.
+You can specify fixed words per language using the language code as the key, or use `"all"` to apply fixed words to all languages.
 - `mainLanguage`: The main language of the application from which the translations are derived.
 - `sortMainLanguageFileAlphabetically`: Whether to sort the main language file alphabetically.
 - `sortTargetLanguageFilesAlphabetically`: Whether to sort the target language files alphabetically.